 Course Enrollment Management Policy

-McNeese State University plans course scheduling according to projected enrollment and seeks to optimize faculty resources throughout the course offerings.
+McNeese State University plans academic course scheduling according to projected enrollment and optimization of faculty resources.
 This policy serves as a guideline for planning the course schedule.
-Courses should be scheduled in order to ensure maximum enrollment and student accessibility.
+Courses should be scheduled to ensure maximum enrollment, student accessibility, and progress toward degree completion.

-Classes with smaller enrollments than the above limits shall be canceled unless exceptions are approved by the provost and vice president for academic affairs and enrollment management.
+Class sections with enrollments lower than the thresholds below shall be canceled unless extenuating circumstances call for an exception, which must be approved by the provost and vice president for academic affairs prior to the start of the semester.

 The following list of exceptions, not considered an inclusive list, may justify allowing a course with a smaller enrollment to be taught:

-• The class contains one or more seniors who can complete degree requirements in the term;
+- The class contains one or more seniors who can complete degree requirements in the term and no other courses meet the degree completion requirements;

-• The class is offered to students in a co-op program or internship course that is not applied to the teaching workload; or may be prorated for the teaching workload;
+- The class is offered to students in a co-op program or internship course that is not applied to the teaching workload; or may be prorated for the teaching workload; or

-• The class is being taught for no pay.
+- The class is being taught for no pay or prorated pay.

 Other justifications may be approved on a case-by-case basis.